RedSparr0w/SkyWars/readme.md

 4. Drag and drop the zip file into the datapacks menu.
 5. Create the world.
 6. Enable the datapack using `/datapack enable <press tab>`.
-7. Initialize the world using `/function skywars:goldrush/init`.
+7. Initialize the world using `/function skywars:init`.
-8. Invite your friends and play SkyWars, or type `/function skywars:goldrush/start` to investigate the map by yourself.
+8. Invite your friends and play SkyWars, or type `/function skywars:start` to investigate the map by yourself.